Last Updated on September 29, 2025, by David

 Understanding Porosity: The Underlying Issue

 Unsealed terracotta tiles are particularly at risk.
 In the absence of a protective layer, even minor spills or muddy footprints can leave enduring marks.
-Over time, this can culminate in a dull and stained appearance that is challenging to restore without professional intervention.
+Over time, this can lead to a dull, stained appearance that is difficult to restore without professional intervention.

 How Surrey's Weather Contributes to Dirt Accumulation